-When a committee is established, the legislation stipulates that the operator and employers must make available to the committee information relating to workforce health and safety risks, and must allow committee members the time to participate in the performance of the committee's functions.
+When a committee is established, the legislation stipulates that the operator and employers must make available to the committee information relating to workforce health and safety risks and must allow committee members the time to participate in the performance of the committee's functions without loss of pay or other entitlements.
 The legislation also stipulates certain information that must not be made available to committee members.